Port of Murmansk: Modern period

 Since 2011, an investment project called "Integrated Development of the Murmansk transport hub" has been underway.
 Construction of the Murmansk transport hub began in 2013, with completion planned for 2020.
 It will enable Murmansk to be the main base of the Northern Sea Route and for the exploration of the Arctic.

 By the end of 2012 cargo turnover had increased by 8.6% to 15.69 million tons, making Murmansk the second-largest cargo port in the northwestern part of Russia after the port of St. Petersburg.
 The Association of Russian Sea Ports estimates that Russian Arctic seaports handled 74.2 million tons of cargo in 2017, a 49.1% increase from 2016.
 The port of Murmansk accounted for almost two-thirds of the total turnover, with approximately 51.7 million tons of goods shipped through its harbor.
 This marked a 54.5% increase compared to 2016 shipping records.
 This growth has been attributed to the new Yamal LNG terminal and the planned Arctic LNG 2 projects.

+Since the embargo on Russian oil exports, Murmansk port in addition to Primorsk, Ust-Luga and Novorossiysk a main port for Russian shadow fleet.